LuoXueling/luoxueling.github.io/_pages/about.md

   - /about.html
 ---

 🎓 I will be a Ph.D. student at Cornell University in August, 2025, working with Prof. Nikolaos Bouklas.
 Previously, I have received B.Eng. and M.Eng. from Shanghai Jiao Tong University (SJTU).
-I have published an article on [CMAME](#pub-2022-data-driven) as the first author, the other one on [IJNME](#pub-2024-multiscale) as the third author, and have submitted [a manuscript](#pub-2024-piml) to npj *Computational Materials*.
+I have published an article on [CMAME](#pub-2022-data-driven) as the first author, the other one on [IJNME](#pub-2024-multiscale) as the third author, and a latest [manuscript](#pub-2024-piml) accepted by *Composites Science and Technology*.

 🔫 Besides a fulfilling academic life, I relax by playing badminton🏸 or video games🎮, taking photographs using my Fujifilm📷, going to the gym🏋️, walking around the campus🚶, drinking a little🍺, and eating half of a watermelon🍉 (2kg maximum).

-If you find my Chinese given name Xueling difficult to pronounce [[Google translation](https://translate.google.com/?sl=auto&tl=en&text=%E9%9B%AA%E7%81%B5&op=translate)], you can pronounce Sharrin which sounds similar.
-My Chinese name, which means snow (雪⛄) and elf (灵🧚), looks and sounds like a girl's name, just like Sharrin.
+If you find my Chinese given name Xueling difficult to pronounce [[Google translation](https://translate.google.com/?sl=auto&tl=en&text=%E9%9B%AA%E7%81%B5&op=translate)], you can pronounce Sterling which sounds similar.
+My Chinese given name, which means snow (雪⛄) and elf (灵🧚), looks and sounds like a girl's name.

 # Research Interest